 6. Ligo Sardines reallocates the entire advertising budget to help independent groups fighting COVID-19

 I love Ligo.
 And I admired its owners for choosing to support Filipinos during the Pandemic.

 7. The Maginhawa community pantry

 I thought that community pantries would exist only for a week or two.
 Unlike the supporters of the President, I never doubted the intentions of the founder of the Maginhawa Community Pantry and of others who Patricia Non inspired.
 This is an excellent example of Bayanihan.
-Filipinos helped because they know they don’t have to wait for politicians to do something good.
+Filipinos helped because they knew they don’t have to wait for politicians to do something good.

 8. Bayanihan in the Netherlands

 I feel good about this post.
 Filipinos bring the spirit of helping people in need wherever they are.
 I have heard of OFWs who have been helping our kababayans abroad.